halcyonnouveau/soppo/docs/DESIGN.md

 Go imports are resolved by parsing Go source files with tree-sitter to extract type signatures.

 ## Enums

+Go lacks sum types, forcing developers to use interfaces or constants with no compile-time exhaustiveness checking.
+Soppo enums provide tagged unions that the compiler can verify.

 ```go
 // Unit variants